-As the Responsible Person in a school or educational premises, you may have heard of some recent stories highlighting Ofsted's scrutiny of school security during inspections.
+As the Responsible Person in a school or educational premises, you may have heard of some stories highlighting Ofsted's scrutiny of school security during inspections.

 The majority of school sites were constructed decades ago, before school security and fire safety became such a high expectation.
 That means the buildings weren't designed with safety in mind and, in some cases, the out of date systems that are in place don't conform to British Standards.
 These problems may be of interest to Ofsted.